When Do You Need Microsoft Purview? Key Signs Your Organization Is Ready

 What Are the Key Signals That Indicate Your Organization Needs Microsoft Purview?

-Sensitive data often spreads across emails, documents, Teams chats, endpoints, and cloud services without a single, reliable view.
-When organizations can’t confidently answer what data is sensitive or where it lives, protection decisions are based on assumptions rather than facts.
-This is often the first clear signal that governance is falling behind data growth.
+When you cannot confidently answer what data is sensitive, protection decisions are built on assumptions rather than facts.
+This is often the first signal that governance is falling behind data growth.

 Sharing data through Teams, SharePoint, and email is essential for productivity, but it also increases exposure.
 Files are shared broadly, external access grows, and access reviews don’t always keep up.